-We men are enslaved in many different ways by our dependencies and attachments: to sports, email, mobile devices, work, television, videos, video games, food, alcohol, caffeine, tobacco, smoking, money, stock trading, news, homework, public appearance, power, control, hobbies, gambling, materialism, laziness, activism, and narcissism.
+To become the renewal, we will need to break free from our modern Pharaohs.
+We men are enslaved in many ways by our dependencies and attachments: to sports, cell phones, work, television, videos, video games, food, alcohol, caffeine, tobacco, smoking, money, stock trading, news, homework, public appearance, power, control, hobbies, gambling, materialism, laziness, and narcissism.
 Most prominently in our day, men have become enslaved to pornography and masturbation.

 Take time to look over this list.
 It is by no means exhaustive.
 Rather, it is meant to help you reflect on—and specifically name—your dependencies and attachments.
 Be honest about what you need to be free from.
 Be honest with yourself, with your brothers, and with the Lord.
 This honesty is a vital step toward freedom.

 You will be prompted to refer back to your written “why” throughout this exercise, so taking this writing project seriously is important.
 There are two elements to a clear “written why.”

 Here are two examples of a written why:

 Where should I keep my written why?

 When you are ready to write your why, go to the main page of the app, under the reflection, and click the button that says “My Why”.
 Like all of the chats on notes you use on the Exodus, this is encrypted so that not even our app producers can read what you write.
 This gives you a secure place to take notes so that you will be able to reference through your Exodus journey.

 “He who does what is true comes to the light, that it may be clearly seen that his deeds have been wrought in God” (John 3:21).